Mauer 71111 Lever Lock

 Initial setup and rotation logic

-- Create a Make up key using all #1 cuts
+- Select the first tryout key using all #1 cuts

-- Attach the Make up key to the bolt throw
+- Insert the tryout key over the bolt throw flag shaft

-- Rotate the Make up key and bolt throw together 90 degrees relative to the lock entry, typically clockwise
+- Rotate the tryout key and bolt throw flag together 90 degrees relative to the lock entry, typically clockwise

-- Rotate the Make up key only back 90 degrees, typically counter clockwise, returning it to the lock entry position
+- While the bolt throw flag remains in position, rotate the tryout key only back 90 degrees, typically counter clockwise, returning it to the lock entry position

-The direction of rotation is not critical.
-What matters is that the Make up key and bolt throw are moved in discrete 90 degree increments to correctly load and unload the lever pack.
+What matters is that the tryout key and bolt throw flag are moved in discrete 90 degree increments to correctly engage the lever pack.

 Lever probing mechanics